TheSolutionDeskAndCompany/AutoHired/replit.md

   * Created functional About, Privacy, Terms, and Support pages with comprehensive content
   * Updated routing system to handle new pages for both authenticated and unauthenticated users
   * Connected footer links to proper routes instead of placeholder anchors
+- July 05, 2025.
+Implemented comprehensive design improvements:
+  * Added shadow-xl and hover effects to pricing cards for enhanced visual appeal
+  * Improved coral button hover with darker shade (#e85d5d) for better user feedback
+  * Replaced bullet points with relevant Lucide React icons in feature lists
+  * Enhanced footer contrast and typography with improved text opacity
+  * Added transition effects to footer links for smoother interactions
+  * Updated privacy policy and terms of service dates to July 2025
 ```

 ## User Preferences